On the joint estimation of flow fields and particle properties from Lagrangian data: Flow cases and datasets

-Particle tracks are generated by simulating 50~000 spherical soda lime glass beads with density $\rho_\mathrm{p} = 2500$~kg/m$^3$.
-Diameters are drawn from two Gaussian distributions: one with mean 32~$\upmu$m and standard deviation 2~$\upmu$m, the other with mean 73~$\upmu$m and standard deviation 4~$\upmu$m, with equal sampling from each distribution.
-The particle field corresponds to a volume fraction of $3.4 \times 10^{-6}$ and mass loading of $6.9 \times 10^{-3}$, near the upper boundary of the one-way coupled regime \citep{Elghobashi1994, Brandt2022}.
-The resulting Stokes numbers, based on $\tau_\eta$ and $\tau_\mathrm{p}$, are approximately 1 and 5, indicating strong inertial lag and clustering \citep{Samimy1991}.
-Particle dynamics are governed by the Maxey--Riley equation \citep{Maxey1997} with a Schiller--Naumann drag correction that is valid for $Re_\mathrm{p} < 800$ \citep{Schiller1933}; here, the maximum particle Reynolds number is about 6.5 (i.e., well below 800).
+Particle tracks are generated by simulating 50~000 spherical soda-lime glass beads of density $\rho_\mathrm{p} = 2500$~kg/m$^3$.
+Diameters are drawn from two Gaussian distributions, one with mean 32~$\upmu$m and standard deviation 2~$\upmu$m, and the other having mean 73~$\upmu$m and standard deviation 4~$\upmu$m, with equal sampling from each distribution.
+The resulting particle field has a volume fraction of $3.4 \times 10^{-6}$ and a mass loading of $6.9 \times 10^{-3}$, placing it near the upper boundary of the one-way-coupled regime \citep{Elghobashi1994, Brandt2022}.
+The corresponding Stokes numbers, based on $\tau_\eta$ and $\tau_\mathrm{p}$, are approximately 1 and 5, indicating substantial inertial lag and clustering \citep{Samimy1991}.
+Particle dynamics are governed by the Maxey--Riley equation \citep{Maxey1997}, which applies to small spherical particles in the one-way-coupled regime, together with a Schiller--Naumann drag correction that is valid for $Re_\mathrm{p} < 800$ \citep{Schiller1933}.
+Here, the maximum particle Reynolds number is about 6.5.
 Following \citet{Eaton2009} and \citet{Ling2013}, the Basset history force is neglected.
-Trajectories are integrated with a second-order Runge--Kutta scheme, with periodic boundaries applied at the periphery of an extended domain (150~voxels).
-The simulation runs for 201 frames to minimize initialization and boundary artifacts.

-Reconstructions are performed on the $128^3$-voxel subvolume over the final 100 frames at 0.4~ms temporal resolution.
-On average, 33~000 particles occupy the probe volume at any time, corresponding to 0.033~ppp for a 1~MP camera.
-This case provides a controlled setting to ask whether inertial particle trajectories, with finite Stokes numbers and a bidisperse size distribution, contain sufficient information to jointly recover flow states and particle properties (viz., diameters).
+Trajectories are integrated using a second-order Runge--Kutta scheme,\footnote{We use a second-order Runge--Kutta scheme to preserve the native temporal resolution of the DNS data; at the time steps used here, it yields nearly identical particle positions to a fourth-order scheme.} with periodic boundaries applied at the periphery of an extended domain (150 voxels).
+The simulation is run for 201 frames to minimize initialization and boundary artifacts.
+Reconstructions are performed for the $128^3$-voxel sub-volume over the final 100 frames at a temporal resolution of 0.4~ms. On average, 33~000 particles occupy the probe volume at any instant, corresponding to 0.033~ppp for a 1~MP camera.
+Once again, this seeding level lies comfortably within the capability of leading LPT techniques \citep{Schroder2023}.
+The mean inter-particle spacing is approximately $8.9 \ell_\eta$ or $0.216 \ell_\lambda$, which is low enough for joint reconstruction (see \S~\ref{sec: sensitivity: seeding}).